microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user_getmemberobjects.md

 # user: getMemberObjects
-Return all of the groups and directory roles that the user is a member of.
+Return all of the groups, directory roles and administrative units that the user is a member of.
 The check is transitive.

 ### Prerequisites
 One of the following **scopes** is required to execute this API: